 For theses, the Purdue Polytechnic Institute has adopted the APA, parenthetical citation format as implemented by the university as the format for theses.
-For students in departmental MS programs (AT, BCM, CGT, CIT and TLI [IT]), additional information may be available on your department's graduate web site.
+For students in departmental MS programs (AT, CMT, CGT, CIT and TLI [IT]), additional information may be available on your department's graduate web site.

 Formatting Your Thesis

 TECH 646 (a required course for most students) assists the student in developing their proposal and therefore covers how to format the thesis.
 If you are not required to take that course, the following provides some guidelines you should follow to ensure your thesis is acceptably formatted.

 Foremost, students should use the University Microsoft Word Thesis template which is available on the graduate school's web site.
 This template has styles included within it to make formatting less cumbersome.
 The Graduate School also holds seminars on use of the template and following the formatting requirements.

 Students should NOT use the Latex format provided by the university.
 Instead, if a student desires to use Latex, they should use the attached template.